IntentArchitect/Docs/articles/module-building/tutorial-advanced-mapping/tutorial-advanced-mapping.md

     return `l 4 8 l -8 0 l 4 -8 Z`;
     ```

+  - This will draw the triangle pointer on the Target end.

 ## Define the Element Mapping

+Element mappings specify how different elements within the source (like DTOs and Commands) should map to the target (like Domain Classes and Associations).
+This allows for the detailed configuration of how data should be transferred and transformed between different parts of the application.

 ![Element Mapping](images/element-mapping.png)

+The `Source` elements within the settings (such as Command, DTO with nested Fields) indicate the elements from which you can map.
+On the other hand, the `Target` elements (such as Class, Attribute, and Associations) indicate where you can map to.
+This setup ensures there's a clear and traversable path for data or actions between various parts of your model.

 Create a new `Mapping Settings` in the `Explicit Mapper Settings` Designer Settings and name it `Element Mapping`.